epfl-ada/ada-2023-project-adaroundtheworld2023/README.md

 ## Contributions of the Members 👬

 - **Nam**:
-- **Valentin**: The correlation analysis and partial corellation analysis.
-Responsible for the  preprocesing of the data.
-Wrote the etical risks analysis.
+- **Valentin**: The correlation analysis and partial correlation analysis.
+Responsible for the  preprocessing of the data.
+Wrote the ethical risks analysis.
 - **Paul**: Classification using NLP, adjusting the data with the IMBD ratings, raw genres approach and contributing to graph generation.
-- **Quentin**: NLI based text classification, some graphs
+- **Quentin**: NLI based text classification, some graphs.
 - **Jan**: Led the project, generated network graphs, wrote the data story, contributed to graph generation and correlation analysis.